TheHolderCollective/theholdercollective.github.io/_posts/2025-03-28-Reflections-On-Farenheit-451.md

 ## Control Facilitated By Ignorance

-The society in which Montag lived seems to have been placed in a trance due to the interactive programs being beamed into their homes via their wall filling parlour screens.
+The society in which Montag lived seems to have been placed in a trance by the interactive programs being beamed into their homes via their wall filling parlour screens.
 These programs kept the general populace in a state of ignorance which allowed them to be completely mind controlled, as seen when they are told to look out of their houses on the count of ten so that they could locate the fugitive Montag when he was being chased by the Hound for destruction.
 His crime?
 He had stolen and read books.

 ## Robotic Agent of the State - The Hound